appearin/policy/privacy-policy.md

 > the proper administration of our website and business and
 > communications with users.

+* **Integrations with external services** Participants in a meeting may choose to open one of the integrations we provide (Google Drive, YouTube, Trello).
+Metadada like title, thumbnail, dates and share permissions may be fetched and displayed in the web page to enrich the user experience.
+Access to restricted metadata is handled by the services themselves and requires explicit consent given by the facing user.
+We may store non-personal/non-restricted information (eg. id and access date) in a local browser storage to display lists of recent opened integrations.
+Otherwise we rely reading restricted data from the storage the services themselves provide.
+> Ids and access dates are being processed when listing recently
+> opened integrations.
+> Since this data is only stored locally in the browser, they
+> may at any time be deleted by clearing local browser history.

 ## How we process media (audio/video)

 We will never store any media sent between participants in a